-- 1. Public toilets buildings are only provided in parks after an objective assessment of potential demand, and where applicable, consideration of the availability of conveniently located alternative non-Council facilities.
+- 1. Public toilets buildings are only provided in parks after an objective assessment of potential demand and, where applicable, consideration of the availability of conveniently located alternative non-Council facilities.
 Anticipated demand is categorised as follows: - a.
-High-level: High and consistent level of everyday toilet use by park visitors, throughout week;
+High-level: High and consistent level of everyday toilet use by park visitors, throughout week; - b.

-- b.
 Peak-period: Lower overall level of use, with a peak at weekends or during park functions, sporting events, etc.; - c.
 Low-level: Low or sporadic public use; - d.
 Group: Use is primarily associated with the activities of a single club, group, tenant or lessee.
 Lessees will usually provide a toilet within a clubhouse or other community building for group use. - 2.
-Based on demand, there is a requirement for toilets in many regional parks, and to a lesser extent in district and sport parks, where high-level or peak-period demand exists. - 3.
-Toilets are not provided in local parks, landscape amenity and linear corridor parks. - 4.
-The type of a public toilet building provided in a park shall be consistent with the park type, and its significance, established during the park design and development assessment process and any unique park characteristics, such as natural values. - 5.
-All relevant certification, as constructed drawings, operation manuals and manufacturers' guarantee and warranties are to be provided at practical completion. - 6.
-Public toilets are to comply with Building and Plumbing legislation and regulations. including, but not limited to: - a.
-Disability Discrimination Act (Cth); - b.
-National Construction Code (NCC); - c.
-Building Code of Australia; - d.
+Based on demand, there is a requirement for toilets in many Regional parks, and to a lesser extent in District and Sport parks, where high-level or peak-period demand exists. - 3.
+Toilets are not provided in Local parks, landscape amenity and linear corridor parks. - 4.
+The type of a public toilet building provided in a park shall be consistent with the park type and its significance, established during the park design and development assessment process and any unique park characteristics, such as natural values. - 5.
+All relevant certification, as constructed drawings, operation manuals and manufacturers' guarantee and warranties are to be provided prior to acceptance of on-maintenance. - 6.
+Public toilets are to comply with Building and Plumbing legislation and regulations, including, but not limited to:

+- a.
+Disability Discrimination Act (Cth);

+- b.
+National Construction Code (NCC);

+- c.
+Building Code of Australia;

+- d.
 Queensland Plumbing and Wastewater Code.

-SC6.7.7.15.9 Location
+SC6.7.7.15.9 Location of public toilets